 I used two bushes for this 18-inch wreath.
+Bushes are what the craft store refers to as a group of stems with several flowers attached.
 Each came with 8 flowers though one had a bud in place of a flower.

 2. Start by placing four of the peony flowers evenly around the wreath, using the wire stem to fit in between the grapevines.

 Note: Use a tight grapevine wreath, then you will have no need for glue, and you can reuse the flowers and the wreath in the future

 3. Next, place four more peony blossoms in between the first four flowers.
 Vary up the positions by placing them at different angles, with some facing inward and a few facing out.

 4. Then place the remaining blooms in between to fill in the wreath.
 Since I was short one flower I placed the bud at the bottom.
 Then I added the buds from the dried artificial peony stem in with the bud to create a cluster.
 You could do this at the top instead but I like to add a little extra at the bottom.